 - Can lead to a decrease in quality of life

-- Is preventable when poor choices are avoided and a healthy lifestyle is chosen
+- Is preventable by avoiding poor choices and pursuing a healthy lifestyle

 Breaking Addiction’s Negative Stigma

-Addiction’s stigma has much to do with the fact that this disease is largely misunderstood by the general public that may not fully understand how substance misuse affects the brain.
-A person who is addicted to a substance may exhibit the symptoms of mental and physical illness, such as:
+Addiction stigma has much to do with the fact that this disease is largely misunderstood by the general public, who may not fully comprehend the intricate ways in which substance misuse affects the brain and overall well-being.
+It is important to recognize that a person who is addicted to a substance may exhibit a range of symptoms associated with mental and physical illness.
+These symptoms can include:

 - Drastic weight loss